 - *If you do not have Creole seasoning for this recipe, you can substitute in a combination of other spices you might have: garlic powder, onion powder, paprika, smoked paprika, dried thyme, dried oregano, dried basil, cayenne pepper, pepper.

 This recipe is adapted to be lower cost than a more traditional Jambalaya.
 Check out Cajun Jambalaya from Brittany Conerly from Beyond the Bayou if you want to try out the more traditional recipe we adapted ours from!

+We demonstrate how to make Jambalaya in this Cooking Matters at Home virtual class video.
 Try it yourself and tell us about it in the comments!

 Solid Ground’s Community Food Education (CFE) program hosts cooking and nutrition classes to support healthy and holistic living on a budget.
 The CFE team created this series of cooking videos to offer resources, tips, and tricks that you can practice at home.
 Visit our Food & Nutrition and Coronavirus Food Resources webpages for more food and nutrition info and resources.